welkinhealth/slate/source/data_api.html.md

 The webhook notification includes which resources have changed, the time range of the changes, and a url to use in a `GET` request to fetch the changes (see *Find* endpoints for each resource).

 Webhook notifications are sent every `60` seconds.
 This means that notifications might be sent at most `60` seconds from the time the resource is changed in Welkin.

+Welkin will only send notifications for updates which have happened in the last `24` hours.
+If you pause webhook delivery for more than 24 hours, or webhook delivery fails for more than 24 hours, you should use *Find* endpoints to query for any resources which may have changed since the last webhook you received.

 <aside>The notified services should respond with a 200 response if the content of the notification was successfully <strong>received</strong>.
 The webhook's HTTP request from Welkin will timeout after <code>30</code> seconds if the notified service does not respond.
 You should not block responding to the notification on processing the full content of the notification.
 If Welkin doesn't receive a 200 success response to the webhook before the request times out, Welkin will re-issue that notification at the next notification interval.</aside>